 Cover the canner with the lid and turn up the heat on the burner.
 When the water begins to boil, begin timing.

-To find your elevation, go to What is My Elevation and type in your address.
+To find your elevation, go to Free Map Tools, then scroll down and type in your city and state.

 When the time is up, turn off the heat, remove the canner lid by tipping it away from your face so you don't get burned by the steam, and let the water cool down a bit before you attempt to remove the jars.

-Use the jar lifter to carefully lift the jars straight up and out of the canner.
-Place them on a folded towel on the counter in a draft-free place.
+Use the jar lifter to carefully lift the jars straight up (don't tilt them), and out of the canner.
+Place them on a folded towel on the kitchen counter in a draft-free place.
 The lids will start "pinging" as the jars seal.

 Leave the jars undisturbed for 24 hours, then test the seal by gently pressing the lid with your index finger.
 If the lid remains firm when pressed, the lid sealed correctly.